Arlene Schnitzer Concert Hall

 Historic theater and performing arts center in Portland, Oregon, U.S.

-The Arlene Schnitzer Concert Hall (opened as the Portland Publix Theatre before becoming the Paramount Theatre after 1930) is a historic theater building and performing arts center in Portland, Oregon, United States.
+The Arlene Schnitzer Concert Hall (originally Portland Publix Theatre and Paramount Theatre) is a historic theater building and performing arts center in Portland, Oregon, United States.
 Part of the Portland Center for the Performing Arts, it is home to the Oregon Symphony, Portland Youth Philharmonic, Metropolitan Youth Symphony, White Bird Dance Company, and Portland Arts & Lectures.
 It is also a concert and film venue.
-Originally (and sometimes still referred to as) the Paramount Theatre, it is also locally nicknamed "The Schnitz".

-It is Portland's last surviving theater building on Broadway, which was once lined with several large theater houses.
+The theater is locally nicknamed "The Schnitz."
+It is Portland's last surviving theater building on Broadway.